ATLS FOR PROVIDERS

 Injured patients present a wide range of complex problems.
 Advanced Trauma Care for Nurses (ATCN®) is an advanced course designed for the registered nurse interested in increasing their knowledge in management of the multiple trauma patient.
 The ATCN® course is taught concurrently with the American College of Surgeons (ACS) Advanced Trauma Life Support® (ATLS®).
 ATCN® was developed to teach established standards of care and practical, life-saving skills.
 This advanced trauma course is designed for nurses working in emergency departments, ICUs, medical-surgical floors or operating rooms who wish to increase their knowledge and practical skills in managing multiple trauma patients.
 The ATCN® program has been operational for over 15 years and has an excellent record of offering a superb trauma educational program, and maintaining a positive collaboration with the ACS Committee on Trauma State Chapters.

 During the ATLS® skill and testing stations, the nurses are separated from the physician group and directed through ATCN® skill stations.
 ATCN® Skill stations include:

 • Head Trauma

 The skill stations are based on an interactive “hands-on: scenario-based approach” to adult education.
 The practical testing stations allow the ATCN® students to demonstrate the application of ATLS® and ATCN® information on a moulaged patient.
-Participants receive both an ATCN® manual and an ATLS® manual.
+Participants receive an ATCN® manual.
+There are no prerequisites for the full certification course.
 For a renewal course, your certification must be current.
 Please note, this course is designed for nurses.
 Practical skills stations and testing by ATCN® faculty and lectures by ATLS® faculty.

 A Note on Credits